Veydrin Open Data Standard

 Consumer version compatibility rule

-A consumer that implements VODS vN.x must:
+A consumer that implements VODS vN.x MUST:

 Domain spec versioning.
 Domain specs (OHDS, OCEADS, etc.) carry their own version field and follow the same semantic versioning contract independently of vods_version.
 A VODS minor bump does not imply an OHDS minor bump, and vice versa.